lagimik/PartnerCrucible/_posts/2022-09-06-signaltonoise-launch.md

 ![Signal to Noise](/PartnerCrucible/Library/signaltonoise-title.png)

-# Welcome to a Microsoft partner *insider view*
+# Welcome to a technology partner *insider view*

 In North America, September has a special energy: a particular blend of cool air, excitement, and maybe even a little fear.
-This seems like a perfect time to launch a blog.
+This seems like a perfect time to launch a blog for technology partners.

 ## Why

 The pace of change is relentless.
 Your social feeds are probably are overflowing with announcements, and opinions.
 There are a number sources, many of them excellent, that chronicle (or comment on) how all this is unfolding.
 However, identifying meaning paths forward , or finding real signal across these disparate points, is challenging.

 **signal:noise** aims to provide points of view from experts and practitioners to help you identify the paths that carry the most signal and can accelerate your digital (or cloud) ambitions.
-In doing so, it may challenge popular narratives, openly highlight uncertainty, and test your comfort levels engaging at the edge, which is where much of the meaning endeavors are.
+In doing so, the blob may challenge popular narratives, openly highlight uncertainty, and test your comfort levels for engaging at the edge.

 ## What
+### signal:noise
 ```
-signal:noise
 sig-nal-to-noise-ra-tio
 ['signal too/ta noiz räSHö/räSHé O']
 NOUN
 - the ratio of the strength of an electrical or other signal carrying information to that of interference, generally expressed in decibels.
 - a measure of how much useful information there is in a system, such as the internet, as a proportion of the entire contents.
 ```
+Simply put, singal:noise aims to increase the ratio of useful information.

 ## How